ORNL-Fusion/RAYS/README.md

 preprocessing into separate rudimentary codes, and for now I have deleted all reference to warm plasma effects.
 It uses fortran 90 modules extensively and focuses on defining generic interfaces which are supported by modules which may be very specific.
-The approach is similar in many was to that of the IPS.
+The approach is similar in many ways to that of the IPS.
 There are many useful parts left in the closet from the previous editions which I believe can be easily adapted and reattached to this architecture.
 But for now the focus is on simplicity.
 Other capabilities can be added as there is interest, and as we